Mayflower: Motivations for the voyage

 Life in Holland became increasingly difficult for the congregation.
-They were forced into menial and backbreaking jobs, such as cleaning wool, which led to a variety of health afflictions.
-In addition, a number of the country's leading theologians began engaging in open debates which led to civil unrest, instilling the fear that Spain might again place Holland's population under siege, as it had done years earlier.
-England's James I subsequently formed an alliance with Holland against Spain, with a condition outlawing independent English church congregations in Holland.
-In aggregate, these became the separatists' motivating factors to sail for the New World, which would have the added benefit of being beyond the reach of King James and his bishops.
+They were forced into menial and backbreaking jobs such as cleaning wool, which led to a variety of health afflictions.
+In addition, a number of the country's leading theologians began engaging in open debates that led to civil unrest, instilling the fear that Spain might again place Holland's population under siege as it had done years earlier.
+English king James I formed an alliance with Holland against Spain, with a condition outlawing independent English church congregations in Holland.
+These became the separatists' motivating factors to sail for the New World, beyond the reach of King James and his bishops.

 Their desire to travel to America was considered audacious and risky, as previous attempts to settle in North America had failed.
-Jamestown, founded in 1607, saw most of its settlers die within the first year.
-440 of the 500 new arrivals died of starvation during the first six months of winter.
+During the 1609–10 winter period known as the Starving Time in the Jamestown settlement of the Virginia Colony, 440 of the town's 500 settlers died of starvation.
 The Puritan separatists also learned of the constant threat of attacks by indigenous peoples.
-But despite all the arguments against traveling to this new land, their conviction that God wanted them to go held sway: "We verily believe and trust the Lord is with us," they wrote, "and that he will graciously prosper our indeavours, according to the simplicity of our hearts therein."
+Despite all of the arguments against traveling to the new land, the separatists held a conviction that God had willed them to make the voyage.
+They wrote, "We verily believe and trust the Lord is with us and that he will graciously prosper our indeavours, according to the simplicity of our hearts therein."